canonical/microceph/docs/explanation/replication.rst

 Recovery Point Objective (RPO)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In a synchronous system updates are replicated to the target cluster in real time, thus even in case of a disaster
-the remote cluster is immediately available to replace the cluster experience outage.
-However, in case of asyncronous
-replication these updates are replicated in a schedule manner.
-Thus in case of disaster, the updates received since the
-last successful replication are lost during failover.
-This capacity (maximum) to loose updates to data defined in units
-of time (say 12H worth of data updates) is defined as RPO or recovery point objective.
+RPO defines the maximum acceptable amount of data that can be lost in case of failure, typically expressed as a time interval.
+- With synchronous replication, updates are mirrored instantly, resulting in zero data loss.
+- With asynchronous replication, updates occur on a schedule, meaning any data written since the last successful replication may
+be lost during failover.

 Recovery Time Objective (RTO)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~